[Skip to Content]

 • Coca-Cola Coliseum is a smoke-free facility.
 Fans must have their ticket scanned at the gate to exit to smoke and be allowed re-entry.

 Fans found in possession of the above-mentioned items will be asked to remove the item from the facility or dispose of it.
 Fans that refuse to comply may be ejected from the facility and may be subject to arrest.
 Management reserves the right to handle each occurrence on a case-by-case basis.
 All bags, jackets, and guests are subject to search upon entering the facility.
 Some events such as concerts and other sanctioned events may have additional prohibited items or a different camera policy.
-For specific information, please contact Fan Services prior to the event at 416-815-5982.
+For specific information, please contact Guest Services prior to the event at 416-815-5982.

 Pucks